tesims/the-slap/README.md

 - Battery-Powered: The light strip is powered by a small, replaceable battery, ensuring long-lasting performance without the need for constant recharging.

 ## Prototype
 The current prototype has been developed to demonstrate the core functionality and design of the product.
 It features a compact, adhesive light strip with 7 individual LED lights, each representing a day of the week.
-The prototype is powered by a small, replaceable coin cell battery and includes a simple microcontroller to manage the light sequence and expiration alert.
+The prototype is powered by a small, rechargable lipo battery and includes a simple microcontroller to manage the light sequence and expiration alert.